fabioberger/sort/README.md

 BenchmarkBubbleSort5000	    30	  			46624990 ns/op
 ```

-Bubble sort is surprisingly faster on very small input sizes but then grows exponentially with the input size to be very unusable for large problems.
+Bubble sort is faster on very small input sizes and then grows exponentially with the input size to become unusable for large problems.

 **Selection Sort:**